HaaS – Honeypot as a Service⚓︎

 How to set up HaaS⚓︎

-To activate HaaS, you need a PC or server with Linux and public IPv4 address.
+To activate HaaS, you need a PC or server with Linux (or another supported device - like Turris) and public IPv4 address.
 You may have to redirect port 22 from your router to your PC if you use the router and NAT.
+In case of Turris all firewall changes are done automatically.

 Move the SSH server to a port for remote administration⚓︎